-- Designate the sustainable management of marine and coastal resources as a high and urgent ongoing priority on our national agendas; - Mobilize high-level public and private sector leadership; - Achieve enhanced regional collaboration to address important regional problems; - Implement needed economic, policy and legal reforms; - Establish a system of sustainable funding and orient these financial resources toward achievement of the CTI Plan of Action; - Rapid increase of institutional and human capacity; - Lead effective, highly participatory multi-stakeholder alliances: - Integrate conservation, management and development; and - Promote public / private partnerships.
+- Designate the sustainable management of marine and coastal resources as a high and urgent ongoing priority on our national agendas; - Mobilize high-level public and private sector leadership; - Achieve enhanced regional collaboration to address important regional problems; - Implement needed economic, policy and legal reforms; - Establish a system of sustainable funding and orient these financial resources toward achievement of the CTI Plan of Action: - Achieve a rapid improvement in institutional and human capacity; - Lead effective, highly participatory multi-stakeholder alliances; - Integrate conservation, management and development; and - Promote public / private partnerships.

-Our countries will promote agreed approaches to managing the marine ecosystem and resources, including the ecosystem approach, and the precautionary principle.
+Our countries will promote agreed approaches to managing marine and coastal ecosystems and resources, including the ecosystem approach and the precautionary principle.
 The commitments to action outlined in this section form the heart of the Coral Triangle Initiative.
-It contains more specific commitments to action, organized around a four-level structure:
+These commitments to action are organized around a four-level structure:

 - Goals.
 There are five overall goals, originally agreed at the SOM1 meeting in December 2007, covering: (i) priority seascapes; (ii) ecosystem approach to managing fisheries and other marine resources; (iii) marine protected areas; (iv) climate change adaptation; and (v) threatened species. - Targets (with associated timetables).
 Under each goal are one or more time-bound targets.
-There are a total of 10 targets in this Plan of Action; several will have a quantitative dimension, allowing for more objective measurement and monitoring of progress (the quantitative targets will be decided in CCC4). - Regional actions.
+There are a total of 10 targets in this Plan of Action. - Regional actions.
 Under each target are one or more time-bound regional-level actions.
 There are a total of 38 regional actions described below. - National actions.
-Under each target, for each CT6 government is a partial list of up to five more specific, prioritized national actions that will be taken over the next three years.
+Annex 2 contains a partial list of more specific, prioritized national actions that will be taken over the coming years in each country.
 This list is indicative and not intended to be comprehensive in scope.
-These lists of national actions will be further refined in the coming months as countries solidify their national CTI Plans of Action (It was agreed at the CCC3 to move "national actions" into Annex 2).
+These national actions have been extracted from National CTI Plans of Action that have been developed in each country -- designed to translate the Regional Plan of Action into specific, country-relevant actions.

-GOAL #1 "PRIORITY SEASCAPES" DESIGNATED AND EFFECTIVELY MANAGED
+"PRIORITY SEASCAPES" DESIGNATED AND EFFECTIVELY MANAGED